The OCR Risk Analysis Initiative, explained

 Current.
 OCR has long taken the position that risk analysis is an ongoing obligation.
 In practice this means at minimum an annual refresh, and additional refreshes whenever the practice meaningfully changes — new EHR, new location, new business associate, major workforce change.
 The proposed 2026 Security Rule update would make the annual cadence explicit.3

-OCR's 2010 final guidance on what a compliant risk analysis looks like points squarely at NIST SP 800-30 as the methodology benchmark.4 NIST 800-30's framework is straightforward in shape: identify threats and vulnerabilities, estimate likelihood and impact for each pairing, derive a risk level, and document the analysis with enough detail that someone else could reproduce it.
+OCR's 2010 final guidance on what a compliant risk analysis looks like points squarely at National Institute of Standards and Technology (NIST) SP 800-30 as the methodology benchmark.4 NIST 800-30's framework is straightforward in shape: identify threats and vulnerabilities, estimate likelihood and impact for each pairing, derive a risk level, and document the analysis with enough detail that someone else could reproduce it.
 The actual work is unglamorous, but the structure is defensible because OCR itself points to it.

 The other half OCR enforces alongside § 164.308(a)(1)(ii)(A)